Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/about-access.md

 User passwords must meet the following criteria:

 - Be at least nine characters in length
-- Contains at least one uppercase and one lowercase letter
+- Contain at least one uppercase and one lowercase letter
-- Contains at least one number 0-9
+- Contain at least one number 0-9
-- Contains at least one special character
+- Contain at least one special character

 ## Groups